Asymptotic Floquet states of open quantum systems: The role of interaction: Introduction

-The combined effect of all three factors, (i) many-body interactions, (ii) coupling to an environment, and (iii) periodic external driving, provides the motivation for the investigation we undertake with this study.
-We start by introducing the notion of Floquet maps which constitute an extension to the dissipative case of the Floquet propagator \cite{shirley,sambe,grifoni}, and demonstrate how those can be used to obtain non-equilibrium asymptotic states.
-We next study a many-body model, a driven Bose-Hubbard dimer, and use both, a full quantum mechanical treatment and a mean-field description, to gain insight into the properties of the time-periodic asymptotic states.
+Our key objective here is to investigate the combined effect of all three factors, namely (i) many-body interactions, (ii) coupling to an environment, and (iii) periodically varying external driving.
+We start by introducing the notion of Floquet maps which constitute an extension to the dissipative case \cite{grifoni} of the unitary Floquet propagator \cite{shirley,sambe}, and demonstrate how those can be used to obtain non-equilibrium asymptotic states.
+We next study a many-body model, a driven Bose-Hubbard dimer, and use both a full quantum mechanical treatment and a mean-field description, to gain insight into the properties of the time-periodic asymptotic states.